visualcomputing-lab/visualcomputing-lab.github.io/content/jp/publication/_index.md

 date: 2024-03-21
 draft: false
 ---
+### 2024年度
+* K. Iwasaki, Y. Dobashi, A Non-parametric Factor Representation and Editing for Measured Anisotropic Spectral BRDFs, Proc. of Graphics Interface, to appear.
+* M. Hikichi, M. Sato, K. Iwasaki, Separation of Reflection Components for Measured Spectral BRDFs, Proc. of Graphics Interface, to appear.

 ### 2023年度
 * Y. Dobashi, N. Ishikawa, K. Iwasaki, [Efficient Visualization of Light Pollution for the Night Sky](https://dl.acm.org/doi/10.1145/3618337), ACM Transactions on Graphics (Proc. of SIGGRAPH ASIA 2023), Vol. 42, No. 6, pp. 219:1--219:11, 2023.